omar-rifai/solidity-fl/README.md

 For client side libraries installation go to the client folder and type

-npm install
+>npm install

 the project can be started (after installing the required dependencies specified above) by calling

+>npm start
-npm start for starting a react client
+to start a react client

+>flask run

-flask run for the backend server and
+for the backend server and

-truffle compile; truffle migrate for the smart contracts
+>truffle compile; truffle migrate

+for the smart contracts